Connecticut State Subsidy Profile

-22. What steps does a family go through to appeal an adoption subsidy decision in Connecticut?
+22. What steps does a family go through to appeal an adoption assistance decision in Connecticut?

-Hearings may only be requested for proposed reductions, suspensions, or terminations of adoption subsidy.
-Parents will be notified in writing, before action is taken, of any proposal to discontinue, reduce, or suspend adoption subsidy benefits, other than for state law reasons..
-Parents have 14 days to respond in writing to the proposal if they wish to ask for a hearing.
-If parents request a hearing, the proposed action will not occur before a hearing is held and a fair hearing determination made.
+Hearings may be requested only in response to proposed reductions, suspensions, or terminations of adoption assistance.
+Parents will be notified in writing, before action is taken, of any proposal to discontinue, reduce, or suspend adoption assistance benefits.
+Parents have 15 days to respond in writing to the proposal if they wish to ask for a hearing.
+If parents request a hearing, the proposed action will not occur before a hearing is held and a determination made.

 Department of Children and Families

 A Hearings Unit staff member will contact the parent to schedule a hearing at a convenient time, and manage the logistics the hearing itself.

 Adoption assistance hearings are held before the Subsidy Review Board, a governor-appointed board of three professionals that issue a written determination within 90 days of the hearing.